michbur/dpcR/inst/dpcReport/about.md

 dpcReport consists of seven panels which can be chosen by using the navigation bar above and are described below.

-Tables allow multiconditional filtering as well as sorting.
+The tables are interactive and allow multiconditional filtering as well as sorting.
 The content of each table may be downloaded or printed from the menu bar at the top of the table.

 Most figures in the GUI are interactive.
 Static versions may be downloaded separately as .svg files.